Steyr 90 series: Steyr 91

-It was discontinued in December 1994.

 Military career

 From the all-wheel drive 91, the militarized 91M was also developed.
 Appearing in 1983, this met with considerable sales success.
-Aside from Austria, Canada, Saudi Arabia, and Greece also used these.
-The 1200 vehicles sold to Canada were called "Percheron" (or UTDC 24M32) and were assembled by local partner UTDC (Can-Car).
+Aside from Austria (which used e.g. the 1491 as a Heavy Logistics Vehicle or Counter-NBC-Vehicle), Canada, Saudi Arabia, and Greece also used these.
+The 1200 vehicles sold to Canada, designated "Heavy Logistics Vehicle, Wheeled" or HLVW by the Canadian military, were called "Percheron" (or UTDC 24M32) and were assembled by local partner UTDC (Can-Car).
 They entered service there in 1990 after a protracted selection process.
 It was also manufactured in Greece, where the earlier 680 series was manufactured until the end of 1984.
 Steyr also entered the US Army's competition for a new Family of Medium Tactical Vehicles (FMTV), a contract they won.
 The trucks in question have been manufactured in Texas, using Steyr components, including engines and some body panels (actually those from the 92 series).
 The FMTV has seen service across the globe, with a number of countries' armed forces.

 Steyr 92

 The mid-range Steyr 92 received a fully redesigned robot-built cabin, much more aerodynamic with rounded corners.
 It still retained some Steyr characteristics such as the offset grille opening and large glazing, although by now these features were more common.
 It was introduced in the spring of 1986 but only replaced the lighter and medium parts of the range.
 Heavier and articulated trucks retained the 91 series cab.
 The military 12M18 truck also uses the 92's cabin, as does the FMTV of the US Army.
 A civilian version of the 12M18 is also made, called the 12S18.
 Steyr's biggest markets at this time, aside from Austria, were Greece and Switzerland.
 At the time of introduction, only an updated version of the smaller WD 612, a 6595 cc diesel inline-six, were available.
-Turbocharged and intercooled versions were also available, meaning that outputs of 136, 177, 210, 230 and later 260 PS were available.
+Turbocharged and intercooled versions were also available, meaning that outputs of 136, 177, or 210 PS were available.

 The naming of the 92 series (also adapted for later models of the 91) refers to the vehicle's gross weight, followed by an "S" or "M" for civilian or military versions, followed by a number denoting tens of horsepower.
 Thus, a 210 PS 16-ton model would be called 16S21.
 Lighter models used Steyr's own transmissions, while heavier versions received ZF units.
 The axles were all Steyr's own, axles being a mainstay of Steyr's production.
 The 92 series cab was also used by Britain's ERF beginning in the late 1980s, for their medium-weight ES series.
 Coincidentally, ERF became part of MAN in 2000.